 The Ross procedure: An alternative aortic valve replacement technique

-Written by: Mr Ahmed Othman
+Written in association with: Mr Ahmed Othman

 Published: